chrisbobbe/jekyll-theme-prologue/README.md

 # Credits

-Thanks to @andrewbanchich for his many Jekyll adaptations of HTML5 UP's elegant themes, which inspired me.
+Thanks to @andrewbanchich for his many Jekyll adaptations of HTML5 UP's elegant themes, which helped and inspired me.

 Original README from HTML5 UP: